The COde of Ethics

 19. CSBs will obtain informed, written permission from students before taping or filming-any session, explaining the intended use of the tape or video and the limits of confidentiality.

-Duties and Obligations Towards the Profession
+Duties and obligations toward the profession

 20. CSBs are co-creating the profession of somatic sex education, which intends to fill the public need for accurate information and embodied learning opportunities.
 Any public representation by a CSB of the Sexological Bodywork profession, including the delivery of workshop events, shall be respectful, in integrity with this Code and shall have the intention of furthering the profession.